 While the baseline level of passiveness likely does affect educational attainment, daily departures from it should not.
 This insight is central to the identification strategy employed in both the structural and reduced-form analyses.

-4. Hiring more back teachers
+4. Hiring more black teachers

 Finally, the model is used to conduct two counterfactual, but realistic, policy simulations: hiring more black teachers and de-biasing white teachers.
 The efficacy of these policies varies with students’ capacities for post-secondary educational success upon entering the tenth grade.
 Specifically, for black students with low objective probabilities of college completion upon entering the tenth grade, hiring more black teachers is more effective than de-biasing white teachers.